 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
 Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved for flooding from the Burn of Voxter due to the Cunningsburgh flood study.
-There are limited records of flooding in the Cunningsburgh area.
-The floods that have been recorded in this area are associated with flooding from the Burn of Voxter.
+The national level assessment has been improved by flood studies undertaken by Angus Council and Scottish Water.
+There have been localised incidents of flooding in the area, most recently in August 2019.